 In Memoriam: Dr. George H. Fox

-George Fox, 83, passed away on December 15, 2016.
+George Fox, 83, went to glory in heaven on December 15, 2016.
 He was born on January 4, 1933 to a missionary family in India, a place where he would return as an adult as part of his own ministry.
 George spent more than 60 years working for the Lord as a preacher and teacher of the Word.

 George was preceded in death by his wife, Mamselle.
 He is survived by his first wife, Jean, six children, David, Alice, Ruth, Richard, George, Jr., and Joyce, 11 grandchildren and four great-grandchildren.